Opinion | The virus is somersaulting toward younger people

 A new wave of infections in Michigan, Minnesota and elsewhere, driven by the B.1.1.7 variant first detected in England in December, has led clinicians to warn that they are seeing more young adults in hospitals with covid.
 According to the Michigan Health and Hospital Association, between March 1 and March 23, hospitalizations jumped 633 percent for adults ages 30 to 39 and 800 percent for those 40 to 49.
 Hospitalizations increased 37 percent among those 80 and older over the same period.

 The arrival of spring and outdoor sports has raised expectations of a return to some semblance of normal — with added precautions — for many high school athletes.
 But experts are warning that high school sports have played a role in elevated levels of infection.
 The Post’s Ariana Eunjung Cha reports that more than 189 people were confirmed or suspected to have been linked to an unusual youth sports outbreak in Carver County, Minn., driven by the B.1.1.7 variant, involving all levels of K-12 schools, from elementary to high school, and 18 hockey, four basketball, three lacrosse and one soccer teams.
 This appears not to be the result of classroom spread, but rather from during and after sports competitions, when team members are in close contact.
-It may also be happening as a result of carpooling, sleepovers and team celebrations, when people let their guard down, rather than from the practices and games themselves.
+It might also be happening as a result of carpooling, sleepovers and team celebrations, when people let their guard down, rather than from the practices and games themselves.

 The CDC has published detailed guidelines for high school athletics, covering distancing, masks, hygiene and more for a safe return to school sports.
 This is no time to forget that we are still in the midst of a pandemic.